 Despite a slowing economy into 2024, our favored sectors highlight a quality focus, that is, attractive long-term fundamentals at reasonable valuations.
-Solid underlying long-term demand for health services underscore our preference for Health Care.
-Meanwhile, we believe the multi-year buildout of U.S. infrastructure should continue to support Industrials and Materials and Energy.
-Moreover, we see attractive valuations on all four sectors.
+Solid underlying long-term demand from an aging population and technological advances underscore our preference for Health Care.
+Meanwhile, we believe the multi-year buildout of U.S. infrastructure to accommodate the green energy transition and the return of some manufacturing from China should continue to support Industrials and Materials.
+Moreover, we see attractive valuations on all three sectors

 2023 latest 2024 year- end target

-S&P 500 Index 4,567 4,800-5,000
+S&P 500 Index 4,567 4,600-4,800

-Earnings per share (EPS) \$221 \$230
+Earnings per share \$221 \$220

-Russell Midcap Index 2,894 3,200-3,400
+Russell Midcap Index 2,894 2,900-3,100

-Russell 2000 Index (small cap) 1,809 2,000-2,200
+Russell 2000 Index (small cap) 1,809 1,800-2,000

-MSCI EAFE Index 2,123 2,200-2,400
+MSCI EAFE Index 2,123 2,000-2,200

-MSCI Emerging Markets Index 983 950-1,150
+MSCI Emerging Markets Index 983 900-1,100

 Sources: Wells Fargo Investment Institute and Bloomberg.
 Latest market data as of November 30, 2023 and latest 2023 EPS figures reflect Bloomberg consensus estimates.
-Targets for 2024 are based on forecasts by Wells Fargo Investment Institute as of January 10, 2024.
+Targets for 2024 are based on forecasts by Wells Fargo Investment Institute as of December 5, 2023.
 Forecasts, targets, and estimates are based on certain assumptions and on our current views of market and economic conditions, which are subject to change.
 An index is unmanaged and not available for direct investment.
 Past performance is no guarantee of future results.